 Peter McWilliams, an AIDS and cancer patient, medical marijuana user and advocate was also charged after the raid.
 McWilliams agreed to plead guilty to his charges and was released on bail.
-He was subjected to drug testing after his release and was therefore unable to use marijuana, which he had credited with saving his life.
-He died in June after choking on his own vomit.
+He was subjected to drug testing after his release and was therefore unable to use marijuana, which he credited with saving his life.
+He died in June after choking on his own vomit while awaiting sentencing.

-If Amendment 20 passes there will probably not be any ‘Cannabis Castles’ sprouting up in Colorado because of the built-in restrictions in the legislation.
+If Amendment 20 passes there will probably not be any ‘Cannabis Castles’ sprouting up in Colorado because of the built-in legislative restrictions.
 But some worry patients will still be vulnerable.

 “The one thing I don’t want to see come out of it,” says Laura Kriho of the Colorado Hemp Initiative Project, “is that now patients are going to get a false sense of security, that ‘now we’re safe’ because really their protections are very few.”

-This article for the Rocky Mountain Bullhorn was one of a number of stories I wrote on what was — at first — a movement to legalize medicinal marijuana in Colorado.
-There was a strong organized opposition to medicinal weed back then, making it somewhat surprising that marijuana is now legal for even recreational use in Colorado.
+This cover story for the Rocky Mountain Bullhorn was one of a number of stories I wrote on what was — at first — a movement to legalize medicinal marijuana in Colorado.
+Colorado was still a red state then and there was a strong organized opposition to medicinal weed back then.

 Colorado’s Amendment 20 passed in 2000 with 54% of the vote.

-It turns out that the anti-marijuana group C.A.L.M. is still going, and now producing literature associating legal weed with increased crime and highlighting that marijuana is still a schedule I drug federally.
+It turns out that the anti-marijuana group C.A.L.M. is still going They now produce literature that correlates legal weed with increased crime and highlights that marijuana is still a schedule I drug federally.